ferdianjovan/simple_follow/README.md

 Problems
 ============================

-Local Searching state may not work at all.
+Local Searching state does not work properly.

 Can not catch up with human's normal pace.